What is an eating disorder?

 An eating disorder can be very destructive, both physically and emotionally, and people can get trapped into the destructive cycle of the eating disorder without knowing how to cope with it.

-An eating disorder is not just about food and weight, but also about a person’s sense of who they are.
+An eating disorder is not primarily about food and weight, but also feelings and a person’s sense of who they are.

 Treatment of an eating disorder will require attention to both the physical and the psychological/emotional aspects of the person.
 Treatment must always include respect for and sensitivity for the overall well-being of the person.